remoteintech/remote-jobs/company-profiles/inpsyde.md

 3) Most of them have a big black `APPLY NOW!` button

-4) fill out the info on the next page and your applied
+4) Fill out the info at the bottom and your applied!